- Company News

 Imagine we are trading on one exchange.
 We take three popular cryptocurrencies.
-They are Bitcoin, Ethereum, and BNB (Binance Coin).
-The main idea of triangular trading is that you end up with the cryptocurrency you started with.
+They are Bitcoin, Ethereum, and BNB (

 In the example above, we considered simple calculations that don’t include fees.
-However, you should always remember that fees may shorten your profits significantly.
-Thus, it’s better to use software or platforms that calculate all of the operations and show your profit with 100% accuracy.
+However, traders should always remember that fees may shorten profits significantly.
+Therefore, it’s better to use software or platforms that calculate all of the operations and show profit with 100% accuracy.

-If you still don’t want to use platforms, you can make your own calculation.
-Check the arbitrage calculator we created for two exchanges – Bitfinex и Binance.
+If traders still don’t want to use platforms, they can make their own calculations.
+Check the arbitrage calculator we created for two exchanges – Bitfinex and Binance

 Please copy this Google Spreadsheet document to your Google Drive or download it as an Excel file, so you can change any values: